nw-rs/rustworks/README.md

 ```

 Currently the bootloader and external flash drivers are not finished so
-everything must be flashed individually, please read the readme of the
+everything must be flashed individually, please read the README of the
-submodule you are interested in for more information on flashing or
+submodule if you are interested in more information on flashing or
 using it.

-## Roadmap
+## 🚧 Roadmap 🚧

-- [ ] Drivers for the External flash chip (read, write, XiP)
+- [ ] Drivers for the External flash chip (read, write, XiP) (highest priority)
 - [ ] Finish CAS (rCAS)
 - [ ] REPL on the calculator to demonstrate the CAS
 - [ ] Multiple programs/apps with UI to choose one on boot